akeeba/releasemaker/docs/api.md

 If these requests were sent as-is they would appear to come from an unauthenticated (guest) user which has no privileges to create or edit ARS releases.
 Therefore the requests need to be authenticated.
 This can happen in one of two ways:

 **Username and password**.
 This is the legacy method, introduced in 2011.
 You are essentially sending your Super User username and password in plaintext to your site.
 Your user will be logged in without checking for an anti-CSRF token or Two Factor Authentication and without going through any code which could prevent password logins for your user.
 As a result this method carries a lot of risk, even if you are using HTTPS on your site.
-It is scheduled for removal in FOF 4 and ARS 6.
+It is removed in ARS 7.

 **FOF Token**.
 Starting in 2019, the FOF repository includes a [user plugin](https://github.com/akeeba/fof/tree/development/plugins/user/foftoken) which allows you to create a personal access token.
 The token is never stored directly in your site.
 Instead, it is constructed from the site's secret (stored in Joomla's `configuration.php`) and a seed created with a cryptographically secure random number generator which is stored in your Joomla user profile information.
 The token check is performed using time-safe comparisons to prevent timing attacks.
 This is the most secure method for authenticating to a site.
 It is also the basis of the Joomla API Token which we contributed to Joomla 4.0.
+This only applies to ARS 2.x to 6.x inclusive.

   We strongly recommend installing the User – FOF Token plugin on your site and using the FOF token of a sufficiently privileged user to create releases on your site.
+Always use HTTPS with a valid, commercially-signed TLS certificate on your site to prevent man in the middle attacks.

+**Joomla API Token**.
+This applies to ARS 7 and later running on Joomla 4 and later.
+We no longer use FOF for these ARS versions.
+Instead, we use the core MVC and the Joomla API application.
+Therefore you need the Joomla API token for a Super User on your site.
+Please note that Joomla 4.0 grants access to the API application **only to Super Users**, long before we can any further access checks.
 Always use HTTPS with a valid, commercially-signed TLS certificate on your site to prevent man in the middle attacks.